 Consistency and repetition play a vital role in shaping your puppy’s behavior.
 Consistency refers to maintaining a predictable routine and enforcing rules the same way every time; in addition, everyone in the household should use the same commands and training cues.

 For instance, if you’re teaching your puppy to stay off the furniture, everyone in the family should consistently reinforce this rule.
-If one family member allows the puppy on the couch while another discourages it, your puppy will never learn to stay off the furniture.
+If one family member allows the puppy on the couch while another discourages it, your puppy will continue to get on the furniture.

 Repetition is also key in helping your puppy learn and retain commands by establishing connections between words or cues and a desired action.
 By consistently practicing commands in different environments and situations, you reinforce their understanding and increase their likelihood of success.